StijndeK/RisingFX/README.md

 For linking the input to values in the synthesiser, the UI elements are linked to certain functions using *Adaptable Parameters*.
 This prevents having to use a large amount of getters and setters, and automates and optimises the process of adding UI elements.

 <!---
+dit allemaal gewoon 1 voor 1 invullen en waar nodig visuals maken en code examples

 [] examples per different type (some inputs need more other data) [] link to processor
 [] adaptable parameters
-RUN THROUGH EXAMPLE OF CREATING A UI ELEMENT EASILY IN EDITOR, TO LINKING IT WITH ADAPTABLE PARAM, TO WHAT IT EDITS.
-THIS EXPLAINS EVERYTHINGS

 - code ex
 - figure

+### Editors
+RUN THROUGH EXAMPLE OF CREATING A UI ELEMENT EASILY IN EDITOR, TO LINKING IT WITH ADAPTABLE PARAM, TO WHAT IT EDITS.
+THIS EXPLAINS EVERYTHINGS baseclass, linking, modulation component

 ### Envelopes
 - code ex